obi1kenobi/cargo-semver-checks/README.md

 ### What if my project needs stronger guarantees around supported Rust versions?

-If you'd like extended support for older Rust versions, or an SLA on supporting new `nightly` releases, we're happy to offer those on a commercial basis.
+If you'd like extended support for older Rust versions, or an SLA on supporting new `nightly` releases, we're happy to offer those _on a commercial basis_.
-It be a formal support contract, or something as simple as discussing expectations over email and setting up a recurring GitHub sponsorship for an agreed-upon amount.
+It could be in the form of a formal support contract, or something as simple as discussing expectations over email and setting up a recurring GitHub sponsorship for an agreed-upon amount.

 Please reach out at the email in the